Grigoriy Dobryakov — AI-Driven Head of Engineering

 Methods

-• • AI Engineering governance: observability, prompt injection defense, data isolation, human-in-the-loop.
+• • AI Engineering governance: observability, prompt injection defense, data isolation, human-in-the-loop; across GDPR and EU AI Act requirements.

 • • Engineering governance and operational delivery discipline.